 There is almost a shame of not having children and a feeling that we don’t fit in or will be misunderstood by others.

-I wrote the MyOtherhood blog to share the feelings I have in not being able to have children and the responses I wish I could give rather than remain quiet when they say things like, ‘it will happen’ or ‘you’re lucky not to have children.’
+I wrote the MyOtherhood blog to share the feelings I have about not being able to have children and the responses I wish I could give rather than remain quiet when they say things like, ‘it will happen’ or ‘you’re lucky not to have children.’
 There is an assumption (or dismissal) that being childless means your life must be so much easier and carefree.
 However, this ignores the grief that many of us who haven’t had children may feel.

 I think many people assume you go, oh well, that’s not going to happen, let’s have lots of fun—booze-up, travel and have a raunchy sex life.
 Yet, for many people, it is more like, I don’t know what the point of getting out of bed is, let alone having sex.